LandazuriPaul/nest-react/README.md

    yarn install
    ```

-   This will install all package dependencies in a common `node_modules` folder at the root of the project using a single `yarn.lock` file to avoid conflicting package dependencies.
+   This will install all package dependencies in a common `node_modules` folder at the root of the project using a single `yarn.lock` file to avoid conflicting dependencies.

 3. Finally, in order to have the common packages (`lib` and `domain`) built so they can be used by both the `API` and the `frontend`, run: